Campbell Cricket

 Country of origin: UK

-Built: Kit-build Membury Wilts, UK, 1970
+Built: Membury Berks, UK, 1970

 Manufacturer: Campbell Aircraft

-Constructor's Number: CA.321A
+Constructor's Number: CA-321A

 Engine: One 75hp Volkswagen 4 piston engine.